-The Junior Police Academy provides students with an opportunity to learn more about how a police department operates.
+The Junior Police Academy provides DOES Summer Youth Employees with an opportunity to learn more about how a police department operates.
 Participants learn about college, financial aid for college, and other careers in criminal justice, politics, and law.
-In 2014, this program provided more than 100 youth participants exposure to various positions within MPD, including the Harbor Patrol Unit and Recruiting Division, as well as judges at the Superior Court.
-Tours included Arlington National Cemetery, the Newseum, and the Museum of Crime and Punishment.
+In 2015, this program provided 50 youth participants exposure to various positions within MPD, including the Homicide Unit and Recruiting Division, as well as judges at the Superior Court.
+Tours included the Law Enforcement Memorial, MPD Headquarters, and the Museum of Crime and Punishment.

-During the school year, SSD members also provide mentoring to students from around the city collectively known as the Youth Advisory Council (YAC).
+During the school year, SSB members also provide mentoring to students from around the city collectively known as the Youth Advisory Council (YAC).
 Participants have an opportunity to learn about possible career paths and build strong relationships with adult mentors while giving back to the city through community service.
 Youth Advisory students meet monthly with SROs to engage in panel discussions, exchange ideas, and hear from motivational speakers.
-This past year, the 120 members of the Youth Advisory Council teamed with the Bernice Fonteneau Senior Wellness Center to engage in a multi-generational dialogue on important issues.
+This past year, the 92 members of the Youth Advisory Council teamed with the Bernice Fonteneau Senior Wellness Center to engage in a multi-generational dialogue on important issues.
 In addition, the students participate in community service projects such as MPD's annual "Shop with a Cop" program.
 Members of YAC are eligible for full and partial college scholarships.

-STARS-Students Taking Another Route to Success is a summer enrichment camp that works in conjunction with the DOES, Summer Youth Employment Program.
+STARS-Students Taking Another Route to Success, is a summer enrichment camp that works in conjunction with the DOES, Summer Youth Employment Program.
 It supports civic understanding, mentoring, life, basic skills, and job training to approximately 100 youth each summer.

-SY 2014/2015 DEPLOYMENT
+SY 2015/2016 DEPLOYMENT